Combustible Celluloid

 In Chaplin's magnificent City Lights, Charlie plays a drifter who is befriended by a drunken millionaire, but when sober the millionaire doesn't remember who Charlie is.
 At the same time, Charlie falls in love with a blind flower girl and convinces her that he is the millionaire.

-Chaplin started the film just before sound was first implemented in movies.
-Regardless, he chose to finish the movie silent and added various sound effects, such as when the Tramp swallows a whistle, he hiccups and whistles.
+Chaplin started the film just before sound was first implemented in movies, and it is famous for its very long and very expensive production as the filmmaker fussed over details.
+Regardless, he chose to finish the movie silent and added various sound effects, such as when the Tramp swallows a whistle, he hiccups and makes whistle noises.

 This is the movie with the amazing boxing scene, and the incredibly powerful and heartbreaking ending when the flower girl, sight newly regained, realizes who Charlie really is by touching his hands, then the look in his eyes when she silently rejects him.
 It's Chaplin at his most sublime, poetically mixing longing and heartbreak with big laughs.

-Though City Lights didn't receive any Oscar nominations, it is said to have been a favorite film of Federico Fellini, Orson Welles, Andrei Tarkovsky, Robert Bresson, Bernardo Bertolucci, Joe Dante, and Jackie Chan, among others.
+Though City Lights didn't receive any Oscar nominations, it was an enormous hit, and is said to have been a favorite film of Federico Fellini, Orson Welles, Andrei Tarkovsky, Robert Bresson, Bernardo Bertolucci, Joe Dante, and Jackie Chan, among others.